-The Broncos signed Stewart to a two-year deal worth $4.25MM in 2015 and he quickly proved his worth.
-Stewart started in nearly all of his 58 games for the Broncos and recorded both a forced fumble and a sack in the team’s Super Bowl 50 victory.
+The Broncos released Stewart in March in order to save roughly $3.6MM against the cap.
+Prior to that, the veteran started in nearly all of his 58 games for the Broncos and recorded a forced fumble and a sack in the team’s Super Bowl 50 victory.

 Photo courtesy of USA Today Sports Images.